John Heffernan (American actor): Life and career

 Heffernan was born in Manhattan, New York.
 He began his career in the 1950s as a stage actor in New York, appearing in Broadway productions and winning an Obie Award.
 In 1964 he replaced Albert Finney in the title role of the New York production of Luther.
 His last stage credit was for the 1982 production Alice in Wonderland.

 Heffernan began his screen career in 1960, appearing in the anthology television series The Play of the Week.
 He also played Professor Everett Chambers in the soap opera television series The Doctors, and Chester Markham in Mary Hartman, Mary Hartman.

 In 1973 Heffernan played the role of Eddie Niles in the film The Sting.
 Other film appearances included Bringing Out the Dead, 92 in the Shade, 1492: Conquest of Paradise, Gloria, Extreme Measures, and The Fisher King.

-Heffernan retired in 2001, his last credit being in the police procedural television series Law & Order.
+Heffernan retired from acting in 2001, last appearing in the police procedural television series Law & Order.

 Death

-Heffernan died in December 2018, at the age of 84.
+Heffernan died on December 3, 2018, at the age of 84.